Science, Space

 NGC 6355 is positioned relatively close to Earth, approximately 30,000 light-years away, in the direction of the dense Galactic bulge.
 This proximity allows for detailed observations and studies of its characteristics.

-The cluster contains tens of thousands of stars packed into a relatively small region of space.
+The cluster contains many tens of thousands of ancient stars packed into a relatively small region of space.
 Many of these stars are ancient red giants, giving the cluster a slightly reddish hue when viewed through a telescope.
+It is estimated to be about 12–13 billion years old and is a metal-poor globular cluster, making it one of the Milky Way’s oldest surviving stellar systems.

 Historical Discovery